klebgenomics/Kaptive/docs/FAQs.md

 This is particularly evident for draft genomes assembled from Illumina data generated with the Nextera XT library prep kit.
 These read sets may have little or no read coverage of parts of the K-locus, meaning it is impossible to fully assemble it.
-Unlike preior versions of Kaptive, Kaptive 3 selects the `Best match locus` based on gene searches rather than full length locus matches.
+Unlike prior versions of Kaptive, Kaptive 3 selects the `Best match locus` based on gene searches rather than full length locus matches.
 It requires a match to only 50% of the gene to count it for locus assignment.